gjanders/SplunkVersionControl/README.md

 ### 1.2.18
 Updates to `splunkversioncontrol_backup_class.py`:
 - Remove the "color" flag from the navigation menu if it exists during the backup
+- Add in a search argument for the application context for a minor performance improvement

 ### 1.2.18
 Updates to `splunkversioncontrol_backup_class.py`: